BUGBOUNTYchrisg8691/gf-python/README.md

 # Additional
 This is one of my first programs so any additional help or advice with the code operation or really anything would be greatly appreciated.
 Thank you in advance.

+May 29, 2020
+The "urls" functionality is broken.
+I'll be fixing it today, as well as discovering what other functionality might be broken as well.
+Probably should've tested it a bit more thoroughly.